 Enjoying the Good Life In Bellevue, Washington

 Bellevue may look like a small town or bedroom community for Seattle.
 But as these diverse and desirable neighborhoods show, it's anything but.
 From luxury waterfront houses to more modest starter homes, Bellevue's best communities have something for every buyer and every taste.
-With incredible parks and outdoor recreation opportunities, easy access to multiple interstates and highways, and a thriving community, Bellevue is undoubtedly worth a look for anyone considering buying a home in the Seattle metro area.
+With incredible parks and outdoor recreation opportunities, easy access to multiple interstates and highways, and a thriving community, moving to Bellevue is undoubtedly worth consideration for those buying a home in the Seattle metro area.